ceu-lang/ceu/doc/manual/v0.20/docs/050-statements.md

 var Object o2 = o1;         // makes a deep copy of all fields from "o1" to "o2"
 ```

+`TODO: new, recursive types`

 ### Code Abstraction

-The `code/tight` and `code/await` declarations create new subprograms:
+The `code/tight` and `code/await` declarations create new subprograms that can
+be invoked from arbitrary points in programs:

 ```ceu
 Code_Tight ::= code/tight Mods ID_abs `(´ Params `)´ `->´ Type